17102/SQL-Project/README.md

 12. Update the smoking history of patients who are older than 50 to "Ex-smoker."
 13. Insert a new patient into the database with sample data.
 14. Delete all patients with heart disease from the database.
-15. Find patients who have hypertension but not diabetes using the EXCEPT operator
+15. Find patients who have hypertension but not diabetes using the EXCEPT operator.